-- In Week 1, you will be shadowing expert teachers, offering 1:1 differentiated instruction for individual students, learning about curriculum, and engaging in coursework about the fundamentals of teachings
+- In week one, you will be shadowing expert teachers, offering 1:1 differentiated instruction for individual students, learning about curriculum, and engaging in coursework about the fundamentals of teachings

-- By Week 6, you will be teaching up to three whole-group lessons each day, examining student data and adjusting instruction accordingly, and engaging in coursework about advanced instructional skills
+- By week four, you will be teaching up to three whole-group lessons each day, examining student data and adjusting instruction accordingly, and engaging in coursework about advanced instructional skills

 During your summer training, RootsLA mentor teachers are your primary line of support.
 All mentor teachers are experienced teachers with proven results in challenging classrooms.
 They will train you like a pro athlete, with ample opportunity to practice, reflect, and improve, until essential teaching techniques and mindsets become second nature.

-Mentor teachers will observe your classroom regularly and give you real-time guidance to improve your teaching through in-person and virtual coaching.
+Mentor teachers will observe your summer classroom regularly and give you real-time guidance to improve your teaching through coaching.
 After class, you will debrief and discuss concrete strategies to apply in future lessons.
-Mentor teachers will also pull you into small skill-building sessions where you will learn and practice strategies to help you grow as a new teacher.
+You will also work with Mentor teachers and peers in daily skill-building sessions where you will learn and practice strategies to help you grow as a new teacher.